Infra-red Heating - An Introduction

 Infra-red is a very radiant form of heating.
 A good infra-red heat source has the ability to heat objects and people directly, without having to heat the air in between!

 Infra-red radiation occupies the portion of the electromagnetic spectrum between visible light and radio waves.
 It derives its name from Latin.
 The prefix 'infra' means 'below' and refers to the wavelengths that are just below the red end of the visible spectrum, hence 'infra-red'.

 Infra-red heating is generally split into three categories: - Short-wave Infra-red, Medium-wave Infra-red and Long-wave Infra-red.
 Short-wave infra-red is sometimes referred to as 'Near' infra-red and Long-wave infra-red is sometimes described as 'Far' infra-red.
 These descriptions refer to the relative distance they are away from the visible portion of the spectrum

-The emitter operates white-hot.
+A short-wave infra-red emitter operates at white-hot.
 It is sealed in a quartz enclosure which may be tubular or shaped like a spot lamp bulb (known as a 'blown bulb').
 Tubular emitters are available in a range of lengths and require an appropriate reflector system (focused or diffusing) to concentrate the heat on the target.
 The spot lamp types have integral reflectors.
 Short-wave emitters are very responsive.
 They may be switched on and off within seconds but generally require electronic control.

 Industrial Use. - Industrial installations may be designed with very high power densities and these give correspondingly high rates of product heating.
 Short-wave heating is used extensively for industrial process pre-heating including metal castings, powder coating applications and adhesive bonding.